eXascaleInfolab/CGGC/README.md

 For example:
 ```
 $ rgmc --algorithm=2 --outfile=test.out test.graph
-runs the CGGCi_RG algorithm on the graph test.graph and writes the results to
+runs the CGGC_RG algorithm on the graph test.graph and writes the results to
 test.out
 ```
 or just `$ rgmc email.graph`.